Standardize Deal Name Format Using Values From Multiple Fields

 How to Format and Standardize Deal Names Using Data from Other Fields

 Your sales team needs to find existing deal information quickly, but the default deal names in the CRM are generic, inconsistent, and not descriptive.
-This is making it difficult to find the right deals on-the-fly and to feel confident about the results when searching.
+This makes it difficult to find the right deals on the fly and to feel confident about the results when searching.

-Use the Transform Data module to standardize deal names, pulling important data from multiple fields to create consistent deal names that are searchable and descriptive.
+Insycle's Transform Data module can standardize deal names, pulling important data from multiple fields to create meaningful and consistent titles.

-This article walks through formatting deal names to follow the naming convention, "Deal Name / Close Date / Amount / Next Step," but you can use data from any field to name your deals.
+This article walks through formatting deal names to follow the naming convention, "Company / Close Date / Product ID," but you can use data from any field to name your deals.

 Process Summary